How to Spend the Perfect Day at Bandelier National Monument

 Directions to Bandelier National Monument in Northern New Mexico

 From Santa Fe, Bandelier National Monument is about an hour drive.
 Head north out of Santa Fe on US-84 and exit onto NM-4W.
 There are lots of signs, and you can also use Google maps.
-Google maps will lead to you the main entrance.
+Google maps will lead you to the main entrance.

 Are you planning a road trip?
 Then, you might enjoy reading about 10 FREE apps for outdoor trip planning to find epic hiking, camping, and road trips!